-If you wish to defer your admission, you will need to inform us.
-Go to HEC en ligne and decline the offer of admission, indicating “Defer admission” as the reason.
+If you wish to defer your admission, you will need to inform us as soon as possible by email at email@example.com.
 Note that your admission will not be deferred automatically, since your application will be studied again and compared with other applications received for the term in question.

-You will be enrolled in your mandatory courses by your program administration.
-We will inform you when the time comes to choose your optional courses based on your individual needs and career objectives.
+You will be enrolled in your mandatory courses by the MBA Office.
+You will be informed when the time comes to choose your own courses.

 Your schedule and your courses will be posted on HEC en ligne no later than two weeks before the term begins.

 The HEC Montréal Coop bookstore and the library have all the textbooks you will need.

-You will also have to get a laptop computer configured to the School’s standards.
-To buy a laptop or a calculator, contact the HEC Montréal Coop.
+To buy a laptop or a calculator, visit the HEC Montréal Coop.

 We suggest that you read the Code of Conduct for HEC Montréal students, as it gives guidelines on the appropriate behaviour to ensure a quality learning environment.

-The workload is the MBA program is equivalent to two to three hours of personal work for each hour of class.
+The workload in the MBA program is equivalent to two to three hours of personal work for each hour of class.